-Deciding on a mode of transport in a chosen travel destination is a more important decision than you might first think.
-In Taiwan, planes, boats, private vehicles, and bicycles are all highly feasible ways of exploring the island.
+Choosing a mode of transport to get around your travel destination is a more important decision than you might first think.
+In Taiwan, planes, private vehicles, and bicycles are all highly feasible ways of exploring the island.
 Depending on your travel style and length of trip, all have their benefits and tradeoffs.
 But have you ever considered exploring Taiwan predominantly by rail?

 Express to Taitung

 Whenever a typhoon strikes, rivers in this part of Taiwan swell into vast torrents.
 The line’s 158 bridges are necessarily high and robust.
-There are no fewer than 36 tunnels, the longest of which is a 8,070-meter-long (5 miles) bore through the Central Mountain Range.
+There are no fewer than 36 tunnels, the longest of which is a 8.07-km-long (5 miles) bore through the Central Mountain Range.
+Travel time between Kaohsiung and Taitung is usually less than two and a half hours.
+Some of these services reach Hualien (the jumping-off point for Taroko Gorge) just under four hours after leaving Kaohsiung.

 Metro to Tamsui